VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </html>
 ```

-Then you will need to host your game folder `My_UD-Viz_Game`, to do so you can use your own local server otherwise follows these steps:
+Then you will need to host your game folder (`My_UD-Viz_Game`), to do so you can use your own local server otherwise follows these steps:

+> If you chose to host with this way npm and node must be installed. ([Doc link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))

-- Clone the SimpleServer repo separately:
+- Clone the `UD-SimpleServer` repo separately:

 ```bash
 git clone https://github.com/VCityTeam/UD-SimpleServer.git